grain-lang/grain/stdlib/int32.md

 include "int32"
 ```

-## Conversions
+## Values

-Functions for converting between Numbers and the Int32 type.
+Functions and constants included in the Int32 module.

 ### Int32.**fromNumber**